-Graduate programs in the College of Arts and Sciences meet the growing demand for skilled professionals.
-Our graduates are prepared to address the ongoing challenges of organizations and become leaders for a more just and humane world.
+We prepare you to address the ongoing challenges of organizations and become a leader for a more just and humane world.

 We offer on-campus, online, and hybrid online/on-campus programs taught by faculty who are experts in their fields and outstanding teachers.

 The MFA in Arts Leadership empowers the next generation of leaders to meet the complex challenges of managing arts organizations.
 Our students come from around the world for our small classes, practicums in local arts organizations, and experienced directors of arts organizations among our faculty.
 Classes meet evenings and weekends.